Guarlford

 Guarlford is a village and civil parish in the Malvern Hills district in the county of Worcestershire, England.
+The parish population was 261 in 2021.

-It is situated between the settlements of Barnards Green and Rhydd approximately three kilometres (two miles) east of Great Malvern, the town centre of Malvern.
+The village is situated between the settlements of Barnards Green and Rhydd approximately three kilometres (two miles) east of Great Malvern, the town centre of Malvern.
 The village is compact, and has a parish church, St Mary's; the Church of England parish includes Madresfield village.
 Guarlford is in the administrative area of Malvern Hills District Council and is part of the informal region known as The Malverns.